-- 509.1.
+509.1.
 First, the defending player declares blockers.
 This turn-based action doesn't use the stack.
 To declare blockers, the defending player follows the steps below, in order.
-If at any point during the declaration of blockers, the defending player is unable to comply with any of the steps listed below, the declaration is illegal; the game returns to the moment before the declaration (see rule 729, "Handling Illegal Actions"). - 509.1a The defending player chooses which creatures they control, if any, will block.
-The chosen creatures must be untapped.
-For each of the chosen creatures, the defending player chooses one creature for it to block that's attacking that player or a planeswalker they control. - 509.1b The defending player checks each creature they control to see whether it's affected by any restrictions (effects that say a creature can't block, or that it can't block unless some condition is met).
+If at any point during the declaration of blockers, the defending player is unable to comply with any of the steps listed below, the declaration is illegal; the game returns to the moment before the declaration (see rule 728, "Handling Illegal Actions").

+- 509.1a The defending player chooses which creatures they control, if any, will block.
+The chosen creatures must be untapped and they can't also be battles.
+For each of the chosen creatures, the defending player chooses one creature for it to block that's attacking that player, a planeswalker they control, or a battle they protect. - 509.1b The defending player checks each creature they control to see whether it's affected by any restrictions (effects that say a creature can't block, or that it can't block unless some condition is met).
 If any restrictions are being disobeyed, the declaration of blockers is illegal.